frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 ### * * *

 Later, Mola would tell me she never looked up.
 She simply sat at her usual place beneath the cracked stair lamp, pretending to read a Medicae botanica text like she wasn’t listening for footfalls she had no business hearing.
-That she had kept a calm face and just mouth pressed her lips into the kind of line usually reserved for uncooperative patients.
+That she had kept a calm face and just pressed her lips into the kind of line usually reserved for uncooperative patients.

 “I didn’t lie,” she had told me.
 “I just redirected Ezra when he started his rounds early.
 I told him there was a misfiled note in the apothecary.
 There wasn’t, but it seemed wiser to put him somewhere else.”